Books relating to Guam POWS

 The Longest Day by Cornelius Ryan

 Though I have read all of them, none is my favorite.
-There are
+There are far too

-other than in passing, in just one book.
+in passing, in just one book.

 In the Pacific, John Costello wrote a lot ( The Pacific War: